Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 Shangri La Pothos (Epipremnum aureum ‘Shangri La’)

 The Shangri La pothos is a beautiful, variegated plant with leaves that are shades of green and yellow just like the golden pothos.
 The main difference, and the thing that makes this plant really unique, is the shriveled look of the leaves.
-Instead of laying flat and open like most pothos, this variety keeps its leaves curled up and closed-looking giving it the common name of the sleeping pothos.

-This variety does best in bright indirect light but can tolerate lower light conditions.
 This pothos variety may not be for everyone as its leaves make the plant look stressed and it may be more difficult to know if the plant is happy or needs attention.

 Emerald Pothos (Epipremnum aureum ‘Emerald’)